A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 From here, the landscape our collective imagination can explore, the questions we might ask and the stories we might tell are rooted in wholeness and possibility that doesn't shy away from ‘the grungier aspects of change’.

-interested in death, decay and destruction as generative forces and in collapse as a precursor to creativity.
+PODDD is an offering of multiple perspectives, provocations and possibilities.
+An invitation to stretch our imagination and narratives around change and generativity.
+We are interested in death, decay and destruction as generative forces and in collapse as a precursor to creativity.
 In our organisations, leadership, creativity, education, activism, communities and everyday lives:

 Death, decay and destruction, are all part of natural systems.
 At the same time, we are facing unprecedented social, psychological and ecological breakdown in the early 21st Century.
 Many are also still bearing the past and ongoing traumatic effects of the intentional breaking down of ecological, cultural and racial health and dignity through generations of Empire and Capitalism.
 While we do what we can to counter these harms, to transform human culture and to find new shapes of justice, there will be more degenerative and heart breaking collapse of ecological, social, economic, political and cultural systems in our lifetimes.
 Attending to the grief and anger we have is an important part of collective resilience.